Updated on September 29th, 2021 by Bob Ciura

 Stepan Co.
 (SCL) has a dividend track record that few companies can rival.
-The company currently sports a streak of 52 consecutive years of increasing dividends, making it one of just 30 companies in the entire market with a dividend increase streak of that length.
+The company currently sports a streak of 53 consecutive years of increasing dividends, making it one of just 32 stocks in the entire stock market with a dividend increase streak above 50 years.

 Stepan traces its origins back to 1932 when it was founded by 23-year old Alfred C. Stepan Jr, and was known at the time as Chemical Distributors.
 The fledgling enterprise’s first product was a chemical that controlled road dust on Illinois’ country thoroughfares, sold from a rented desk at Chicago’s North Pier Terminal.
 These humble beginnings were the start of what has become a multi-billion chemical powerhouse.